Skip to main content

 How do you associate data with a workload?

-In addition, if you have SnapCenter or SnapCenter for VMware and have configured workloads in Backup and Recovery, then Ransomware Resilience discovers the workloads managed by SnapCenter and SnapCenter for VMware and their associated volumes.
+If you have SnapCenter or SnapCenter for VMware and have configured workloads in Backup and Recovery, then Ransomware Resilience discovers the workloads managed by SnapCenter and SnapCenter for VMware and their associated volumes.

-What is a "protected" workload?
+What is a protected workload?

 What is an "at risk" workload?